H3EXX/Privesc_alpine/README.md

 # Privesc_alpine
 This alpine for linux privesc.
-I works when the user is part of lxd group.
+Its works when the user is part of lxd group.

+# Usage:
 ```
 unzip alpine.zip
 lxc image import alpine.tar.gz alpine.tar.gz.root --alias alpine